 Decompensation per se, is a significant risk of mortality and malignancy in cirrhosis of liver [1].
-Biochemical parameters are more practicable for differentiation between the decompensated and compensated phases as definitive histopathological tissue examination is not always possible in these cases.
+Biochemical parameters are more practicable for differentiation between the decompensated and compensated phases as histopathological examinations are more invasive and complications have been reported to arise following biopsy.
 In our present study we made an effort to utilise three common and easily measurable parameters like serum bilirubin, albumin and prothrombin time as such biochemical parameters for an early detection of the decompensation state and hence a more favourable outcome due to an earlier intervention.